patrickaod/Little-Origami/README.md

 - **Finding a Dojo Near You**
     - Using the Google API to find dojos near the addresses of the users, to make the value propersition of the website higher.

+- **Pop-out Videos**

+  - Allow the videos to be popped out and stick with the user for a more enjoyable experience.

+ - **Add Visual Ques**

+  - Add visual ques to the flip-cars, to make the more apparent that they flip.

 ## Tools & Technologies Used